 When it comes to café culture, London’s opening hours can seem a little restrictive.
 Many cafés shut around 6 pm.
 But not all of them!
-There are plenty of late night cafes in London if you know where to look.
+There are plenty of cafes open late in London if you know where to look.
 Luckily for you, we do.
 So if you’re looking for a post-work cuppa, somewhere to meet a deadline, or a cosy corner to read a book, read on.

 Greenberry Café: charm on a plate